kran27/GodOfWar/README.md

 ## Project Goals

-The main goals of the project are:
+The current goals of the project are:

-- To create a decompiled version of the game's source code
-- To identify and address any bugs or glitches in the original game
-- To potentially modify or enhance the game's code for modern platforms
-- Backport any fixes identified in later versions (these versions use lower resolution assets so were not ideal for being the base of the project)
+- Fix/Implement SFX (WIP)
+- Implement Dynamic Resolution (WIP)
+- Bring back the parallax effect found in older versions

 ## Project Status